burakyagdiran/toDoListApplication/README.md

 	I-) Front-end project name is 'todolist-ui'. 'todolist-ui' is a React project.

-	II-) If not installed nodeJs in computer firstly download and setup nodeJs.
+	II-) If not installed nodeJs in computer before, firstly download and setup nodeJs.

 	III-) Open terminal in containing folder and write 'npm install' to the terminal